pingcap/tidb-operator/en/deploy-tidb-binlog.md

     For complete configuration details, refer to [TiDB Binlog Drainer Configurations in Kubernetes](configure-tidb-binlog-drainer.md).

-    To deploy the enterprise version of Drainer, edit the YAML file above to set `baseImage` to the enterprise image (`pingcap/tidb-binlog-enterprise`).
+    To deploy Enterprise Edition of Drainer, edit the YAML file above to set `baseImage` to the enterprise image (`pingcap/tidb-binlog-enterprise`).

     For example: